oikoweather/oiko-docs/docs/index.md

 </figure>

-Oikolab has processed hundreds of terabytes of weather data that you can access in seconds - whether you require 1 month or 80 years of weather data - so that you can focus on your analysis rather than spending hours or days downloading and processing raw data.
+Oikolab has post-processed hundreds of terabytes of weather data that you can access in seconds - whether you require 1 month or 80 years of weather data - so that you can focus on your analysis rather than spending hours or days downloading and processing raw data.

-You don't have to take our word for it - here are some list of what our users do:
+You don't have to take our word for it - here are some list of what our users do instead of dealing with slow downloads or wrangling with GRIB files:

 * Predict crop yield for all of Northern India
 * Develop new building code for Poland